The Two-Way Mirror #12: Harry’s Scar and the Prophecy

 How do owls find their living destinations, by the way?
 This scene of Harry accompanying an owl would seem to suggest that owls are somehow in tune with the soul of their destination.
 When a name is written on an envelope, it is in the magic world like turning the knob on the radio to the right station.
 If Harry accompanied the owl to Voldemort, it was because the owl was intercepting Voldemort’s soul like some kind of emission.
 And Harry’s aerial tuned in, too.
-So that so far, Harry has perhaps never “independently” possessed anything: he has always been in contact with Voldemort.
-(Just a side question: could an owl find its way to Barty Crouch, Jr. now that he no longer has soul, memory, mind, anything?)
+So far, Harry has perhaps never independently possessed anything: He has always been in contact with Voldemort.
+(Just a side question: Could an owl find its way to Barty Crouch, Jr., now that he no longer has a soul, a memory, a mind, anything?)

-Following nicely in Voldemort’s footsteps, Harry has “possessed” both the lesser beings (owl, Nagini) and Voldemort himself.
-None of these possessions were real though.
+Following nicely in Voldemort’s footsteps, Harry has “possessed” both lesser beings (owl, Nagini) and Voldemort himself.
+None of these possessions are real, though.
 In a sense, it was still Voldemort doing the possessing.
-When Harry looked at himself in a mirror through Voldemort’s eyes, he felt he was Voldemort: it was Voldemort’s mind that was choosing the words, just like in the MoM.
+When Harry looked at himself in a mirror through Voldemort’s eyes, he felt he was Voldemort: It is Voldemort’s mind that is choosing the words, just like in the Ministry of Magic.
 But I envision progress.
-Perhaps there will be a moment when Harry will be able to use Voldemort’s mouth to speak his own thoughts, when Harry will be able to use Voldemort’s hand… Now Voldemort possessed Harry in the MoM and tried to get him killed.
+Perhaps there will be a moment when Harry will be able to use Voldemort’s mouth to speak his own thoughts, when Harry will be able to use Voldemort’s hand… Now Voldemort possesses Harry in the Ministry of Magic and tries to get him killed.
 Bad idea… because now, it’s Harry’s turn.
 And what will Harry do with his turn that Voldemort didn’t do?
-Voldemort begged Dumbledore to “kill the boy” in order to be able to kill Voldemort.
-I always wondered about that: had Dumbledore chosen to “sacrifice Harry” and had there been no “prophecy,” would he have been able to kill Voldemort in this deal?
-Could Voldemort be killed while possessing another body, could his soul be separated from his real body that way and go “through the veil”?
+Voldemort begs Dumbledore to “kill the boy” in order to be able to kill Voldemort.
+I always wondered about that: Had Dumbledore chosen to sacrifice Harry and had there been no prophecy, would he have been able to kill Voldemort in this deal?
+Could Voldemort be killed while possessing another body?
+Could his soul be separated from his real body that way and go “through the veil”?
 It is very important to be able to answer this question.

 Suppose Harry possesses Voldemort’s body and sends Voldemort into his own body somehow.
 Perhaps this partial – hopefully not complete!? – switch is necessary.
-When Voldemort possessed Harry in the MoM, Harry felt he was gone from the hall, inside Voldemort’s body.
-Therefore, it would appear that during these possession sessions between Harry and Voldemort some kind of switch does have to take place.
+When Voldemort possesses Harry in the Ministry of Magic, Harry feels he is gone from the hall, inside Voldemort’s body.
+Therefore, it would appear that during these possession sessions between Harry and Voldemort, some kind of switch does have to take place.
 What next?
 I have come up with a few scenarios based on a problem raised by the statement in the prophecy: “and either must die at the hand of the other.”
 In the case of possession, a quibble arises: which hand?
 The spiritual or the material?
 Because we have seen Voldemort moving Harry’s mouth while possessing his body: why not the hand?
 In that case, whose hand would be doing the action, eh?
-The idea of something like a “spiritual hand” has already been introduced, on the one hand with Pettigrew’s hand of silver light given by Voldemort, and on the other with the Imperio curse that has shown us that the hand that does the acting is not always doing the directing.
+The idea of something like a “spiritual hand” has already been introduced, on the one hand with Pettigrew’s hand of silver light given by Voldemort and on the other with the Imperius Curse, which has shown us that the hand that does the acting is not always doing the directing.
 Are we supposed to then broaden our minds about the “hand”?
 I like the idea of taking things at face value and finding a complex beauty in simplicity.
-But I can’t help posing the question: “which hand”?
+But I can’t help posing the question “which hand?”

 A “Material Hand” Scenario:

-Voldemort, convinced that he can kill Harry by killing the body Harry is inhabiting, will aim an Avada Kedavra at his own body possessed by Harry.
+Voldemort convinced that he can kill Harry by killing the body Harry is inhabiting, will aim a Killing Curse at his own body possessed by Harry.
 What does he care for that resurrected body?
 True enough, he was delighted with it when he first got it.
-It was quite a masterpiece, the long fingers, the chest… but he has done it before, and he can do it again: get another body.
+It was quite a masterpiece, the long fingers, the chest… but he has done it before, and he can do it again: Get another body.
 He doesn’t care much for the body he inhabits, as long as he inhabits a body!
 Besides, Harry’s body isn’t much worse than the resurrected one.
 Everything he hates is commemorated in that body Potter is now inhabiting: Potter’s blood, that worthless vermin Pettigrew’s flesh, and then the loathsome bones of Mr. Riddle, Sr. That does it.
 Perhaps if he kills the body he will destroy Potter with it.
 Avada Kedavra!

-In the next chapter you will find out who died, and at the hand of whom, and what other powers were involved.
-Obviously, it will somehow be Voldemort, and although it was Voldemort’s spiritual hand that guided the Avada Kedavra, it was Harry’s material hand that performed it.
+In the next chapter, you will find out who died at the hand of whom and what other powers were involved.
+Obviously, it will somehow be Voldemort, and although it is Voldemort’s spiritual hand that guides the Killing Curse, it is Harry’s material hand that performs it.

 Four “Spiritual Hand” Scenarios:

 Suppose that one must kill the original body in order to send the soul through the veil, not the body the soul is possessing.
-Voldemort, having this knowledge, would he have the courage to send an Avada Kedavra at the body he is inhabiting, Harry’s body, even while he resides in it?
+Would Voldemort, having this knowledge, have the courage to send a Killing Curse at the body he is inhabiting, Harry’s body, even while he resides in it?
 It would be risky, after all, and psychologically difficult for Voldemort, to aim at himself.

 Voldemort taunts Harry, aiming at Harry’s body while he is in it, tempting him to leave Voldemort’s body.
 I bet it was Harry’s idea to go into Voldemort’s body, and Voldemort is not happy about it.
 Harry just needs to figure out what to do now that he’s there.
-It was kind of like in PoA, when the time turner took Harry and Hermione “when” they needed to be, and then they had to figure out the rest.
+It’s kind of like in Harry Potter and the Prisoner of Azkaban when the Time-Turner takes Harry and Hermione “when” they needed to be, and then they have to figure out the rest.
 Possession will take Harry “where” he needs to be.
 What now?
-So Harry, seeing Voldemort threaten his body, will likewise threaten Voldemort’s body: you do me in, I’ll do you in.
-Voldemort says: do you think I give a damn about that body?
+So Harry, seeing Voldemort threaten his body, will likewise threaten Voldemort’s body: You do me in, I’ll do you in.
+Voldemort says: Do you think I give a damn about that body?
 With you, Pettigrew, and my old father in it?
 Nasty ingredients.
 Your body isn’t much better, but it has some youth in it.
 I’ll transform it eventually… enough to get Harry pumping.
 He will make some quick instinctive decisions.
-But Voldemort does not want either his body or his soul to be Avada Kedavra’ed.
+But Voldemort does not want either his body or his soul to be killed.
 Not taking any chances.
-At the last moment he will dash into his old body, hoping to catch Harry off guard, but he’ll be there right in time for the Avada Kedavra that Harry will aim somehow perfectly and the incoming soul and which will send him the way of all mortals, while Harry will have returned safely to his body.
+At the last moment, he will dash into his old body, hoping to catch Harry off guard, but he’ll be there right in time for the Killing Curse that Harry will somehow aim perfectly and the incoming soul and that will send him the way of all mortals, while Harry will have returned safely to his body.

 Ok, Harry is inside Voldemort’s body, and Voldemort is inside Harry’s body.
-Forget about the wands: they don’t work properly against each other.
+Forget about the wands: They don’t work properly against each other.
 They’ll be doing some nifty wandless magic.
 I bet this magic will revolve around the connection between them.
-In the MoM, Dumbledore kept trying to imprison Voldemort, and Voldemort kept trying to free himself (the ropes, the fountain water).
+In the Ministry of Magic, Dumbledore keeps trying to imprison Voldemort, and Voldemort keeps trying to free himself (the ropes, the fountain water).
 I bet the opposite will be true with Harry and Voldemort.
 Voldemort might try to reinforce the connection.
-But Harry has “power the Dark Lord knows not” and this power will help him untie the scar knot and vanquish Voldemort.
+But Harry has “power the Dark Lord knows not,” and this power will help him untie the scar knot and vanquish Voldemort.